 - Use a soft-bristled brush and change your toothbrushes out frequently.

 - Avoid wearing jewelry such as lip or tongue rings for extended periods of time.

 - Avoid toothpastes containing abrasives and opt for fluoride based toothpastes instead.
 Abrasives can remove stains from the outer layer of your teeth, but in doing so they also wear this outer layer of your teeth down.
-Fluoride based toothpastes, on the other hand, promote the natural growth of the calcium fluoride layer to help better protect teeth over time.
+Fluoride based toothpastes, on the other hand, promote the natural growth of the outer enamel layer to help better protect teeth over time.

 Examples of Treatment